kadena-io/pact/docs/pact-reference.rst

 Module-global constant values can be declared with `defconst <#defconst>`__.

+.. datatypes:

 Data Types
 ~~~~~~~~~~

 Pact code can be explicitly typed, and is always strongly-typed under
 the hood as the native functions perform strict typechecking as
 indicated in their documented type signatures. language, but does use
-fixed type representations "under the hood" and does no coercion of
+fixed type representations “under the hood” and does no coercion of
 types, so is strongly-typed nonetheless.

-Pact's supported types are:
+Pact’s supported types are:

 -  `Strings <#strings>`__
 -  `Integers <#integers>`__